Custom Data Buoy Configuration Guide

 Selecting a Buoy Platform

 The first step in designing a custom buoy system is to choose a buoy platform.
-The CB-Series data buoys range in size from the small and portable CB-150 with 150 lb (68 kg) net buoyancy and 24” (61 cm) hull diameter to the large and powerful CB-1250 with 1250 lb (567 kg) net buoyancy and 48” (122 cm) hull diameter.
+The CB-Series data buoys range in size from the small and portable CB-150 with 150 lb (68 kg) net buoyancy and 24” (61 cm) hull diameter to the large and powerful CB-1250 with 1250 lb (567 kg) gross buoyancy and 48” (122 cm) hull diameter.
 An overview of the complete line of buoys is available in the CB-Series comparison chart.

 Buoyancy, power supply, physical space in the watertight data well for mounting user-supplied electronics, and mounting options for specific sensor types are the main criteria used to determine which platform is best suited for a particular application.
 These factors are discussed in more detail in the following sections.

 Determining minimum required buoyancy is a fairly straightforward process.
 Calculate the total in-water weight of the sensor payload and mooring hardware to be used.
-Compare this to the net buoyancy of the platform(s) under consideration, keeping in mind that the value listed in the datasheet is the absolute maximum the buoy can safely handle.
+Compare this to the net or gross buoyancy of the platform(s) under consideration, keeping in mind that the value listed in the datasheet is the absolute maximum the buoy can safely handle.
 Allowing a minimum 25% margin is recommended.
 Remember to account for potential changes during the deployment of the buoy system, such as weight added due to biological growth on the buoy hull, frame and mooring system.

-In many cases, a weight to net buoyancy calculation is not the only buoyancy-related consideration.
+In many cases, a weight to net or gross buoyancy calculation is not the only buoyancy-related consideration.
 Any deployment location subject to substantial waves, currents and/or periodic rough conditions may be hazardous for smaller platforms.
 Although watertight, buoys should not be submerged for best performance.
 A factor of 100% surplus buoyancy or more may be desirable.

 For more information on buoy buoyancy and stability, see CB-Series Data Buoy Ballast Weight & Stability.